 Why Do Dementia Patients Always Hungry or Eat So Much?

-Many caregivers wonder, "Why do dementia patients eat so much?" and "Why are dementia patients always hungry?"
+Many caregivers wonder, "Why do dementia patients eat so much?" and "Why do dementia patients always feel hungry?"
 These questions are common concerns, as dementia can significantly alter eating habits and appetite.
 Understanding the reasons behind this behaviour is crucial for effective dementia care.

 Why Do People with Dementia Eat So Much?